TanushriBalaji/Shell-Internship-Solar-Panel-Fault-Detection-/README.md

 🔍 Problem Identification

-Solar panels often suffer from performance degradation due to dust, cracks, and shading, which reduce their electricity generation capacity.
+Solar panels often suffer from performance degradation due to dust,bird pee,leaks,snow , dust, cracks, and shading, which reduce their electricity generation capacity.
 Detecting these issues manually requires significant time, effort, and skilled labor.
 This project addresses that challenge by introducing an automated, image-based fault detection system.

 🎯 Objective